So, needless to say, we will be discussing…

 Why is that?

-Because price came into this area of support and it got rejected relatively quickly.
+Because price came into the area of support and it got rejected relatively quickly!

 And earlier if you recall, I mentioned that traders are trapped.